Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Results and Discussion

-Current response-flattening (``$\mathrm{d}Q/\mathrm{d}x$'') calibration techniques could be impacted by the effect discussed above.
-Calibrations in the $y$-$z$ plane may become biased if the $x$-direction coverage is not approximately equal in each bin, but the larger, more direct impact on such a calibration strategy is on the $x$-direction response-flattening calibration which is almost certainly biased by this effect.
-This effect also likely impacts current energy-scale (``d$E$/d$x$'') calibrations, which use the MPV value of d$E$/d$x$.
-For both the $y$-$z$ and $x$ direction calibrations, the bias could be mitigated by using the mean, which might be expected to be biased by delta rays, but would be biased by the same amount across the volume, and so is unimportant for the purpose of flattening the detector response.
-The solution to the energy-scale calibration is less clear cut - one would not want to use the mean in this case because of the aforementioned bias, but it is clear that the median and MPV are also biased estimators here.
-Because the bias increases as a function of drift time, one might use either the mean or median d$E$/d$x$ of muons very close to the readout to set the energy scale so as to minimize the bias.
-Alternatively, one could use the simulation to estimate the true values of the median or MPV as a function of drift time, though this would require simulating diffusion accurately and with precision in a way that has not been achieved so far in LArTPCs (appendix B, reference \cite{MicroBooNE:2021icu}).
+Current response-flattening ($\mathrm{d}Q/\mathrm{d}x$) calibration techniques could be impacted by the effect discussed above.
+Calibrations in the Y-Z plane may become biased if the $x$-direction coverage is not approximately equal in each bin, but the larger, more direct impact on such a calibration strategy is on the $x$-direction response-flattening calibration which is almost certainly biased by this effect.
+This effect also likely impacts current energy-scale (d$E$/d$x$) calibrations, which use the MPV value of d$Q$/d$x$.
+Given that the mean of the distribution appears to be an unbiased estimator across the volume, one could consider using the mean in calibration efforts.
+The presence of delta rays, which would modify the shape of the distribution, should bias the mean by the same amount across the drift time since delta rays should be produced equally across the volume (see appendix \ref{app:calibrationwithphysicson}).